3 Signs Your Streaming Accounts Have Been Hacked

 Your account has been upgraded

 Do you suddenly have add-on channels or was a movie you’ve never heard of rented on your Prime Video account?
 A stranger has probably been making some upgrades on your account to get maximum enjoyment—while using your wallet.
+(Find out 18 secrets of people who never get hacked.)

 What to do if you suspect your account has been hacked

 If you think your account has been compromised, change your password immediately, and when the service asks if you want to log out on all devices, do it.
 This will sever the connection the hacker has with your account.
-(Change your settings immediately if you use any of these weak passwords.)

 Next, check to see if there were any charges to your account that you didn’t make, like additional services added or unwanted movies ordered.
 If you find some unusual charges, contact the streaming service’s customer service department to see if you can have the charges reversed.